-As described in the national standardization strategy 2010-202046, ICT was the first economic sector selected by the Minister of the Economy and Foreign Trade to be followed at the standards level by ILNAS.
+As described in the national standardization strategy 2010-202051 and its recent update52, ICT was the first economic sector selected by the Minister of the Economy and Foreign Trade to be followed at the standards level by ILNAS.
 ICT is indeed one of the most competitive economic sectors in the Grand Duchy of Luxembourg, having communication infrastructures of high quality, hosting European headquarters of some world-leading ICT companies (Skype, Amazon, iTunes, RTL, PayPal, etc.) and with a market composed of many companies, associations, administrations and experts in the field of ICT.
 Thus, ICT is still currently carefully followed at the standards level.

 The purpose of this standards analysis is to inform the national stakeholders of the ICT sector about the main standards activities and to offer them guidance for a future potential involvement in the standardization process.
 This document is based on several years of experience of ICT standardization activities at the national level and therefore constitutes a sector-based "snapshot" for fostering and strengthening the national ICT sector in its involvement in standardization work.

-The two main innovations in this analysis are the focus on ICT fora and consortia (Chapter 8), developing de facto standards, and the highlight of ICT as a sector supporting other economic sectors at the standards level (Chapter 9).
+In this frame, the standards analysis is evolving depending on the interests for the national stakeholders of the ICT sector.
+Published for the first time in November 2012, the present report constitutes the second version of this analysis which will continue to be updated on a regularly basis according to the market interest.
+The main added value of this analysis lies in the focus on ICT fora and consortia (Chapter 8), developing de facto standards, and the highlight of ICT as a sector supporting other economic sectors at the standards level (Chapter 9).